devlup-labs/spok/README.md

 The motivation behind SPoK (Sans Password or Key) for SSH is to revolutionize SSH authentication by addressing security concerns and simplifying key management.

-Traditional SSH authentication relies on the manual distribution and management of RSA keys, which can be error-prone and cumbersome, particularly in environments with numerous users or frequent key rotations.
+Traditional SSH authentication relies on the manual distribution and management of public keys, which can be error-prone and cumbersome, particularly in environments with numerous users or frequent key rotations.
 SPoK aims to streamline this process by introducing a modern approach to SSH authentication.

 SPoK utilizes a combination of cryptographic techniques, including secure key exchange protocols and cryptographic signatures, to ensure secure and efficient authentication.
 By integrating SPoK with SSH, users can authenticate using their email addresses , eliminating the need for managing SSH keys separately.